Trends

 • Beauty & Personal Care: Users will grow from 17 million in 2017 to 50 million by 2029.

-• Furniture: Users of e-commerce platforms for furniture purchases will rise to 11.4 million by 2029.
+• Furniture: The number of users purchasing furniture online is anticipated to rise to 11.4 million by 2029.

-• Media: The media category is also growing, expected to reach 19.7 million users by 2029.
+• Media: The media category is expected to reach 19.7 million e-commerce users by 2029.

 • DIY & Hardware: Users in the DIY and hardware store categories will grow to 15.1 million by 2029.